estatewatch/estatewatch.github.io/content/estates/altonarea.md

 In June 2025, Wandsworth Council announced a ballot on the new Masterplan, under which 167 homes on the estate would be replaced with 614 new homes, with 57% 'affordable' housing.

+In October 2025 a ballot was [held](https://www.wandsworth.gov.uk/alton-regeneration-ballot) and from 41.5% of the 3,395 residents who were eligible to vote.
+82.4% voted ‘yes’, 17.6% voted ‘no’ and 3 ballot papers were invalid.

 ---

 **Links:**